commonsharp/SurvivalProject-Server/README.md

 * Added LoginHandler, LobbyHandler and GameHandler to extend GenericHandler.
 * Renamed AttackUDP to ForwardMessageHandler.
 * newState was renamed to getNewState and was also moved to Cryptography class.
-* Deleted ExtendedInputStream and used a normal input stream instead.
+* Deleted ExtendedInputStream and used a normal InputStream instead.

 # 23/03/2017
 * Added b6oy's encryption/decryption methods.
 The game now works with his client as well (win10 executable).